DimitriPalmer22/Studio-Docs/Projects/Summer Project/Playtest Survey.md

 - Twilight knight needs to chill out.
 Too hard to read.
 A LOT of damage.
 Too much knockback.
 - Brian SKIPPED the upgrade room.
 - Lighting issue in Aiden_Sewer?
 - Brian got the double shop menu bug.
-He paused ad
+He paused and that lowkey got him out of it.
+- Brian got the same level back to back?
+-